AccelByte/accelbyte-unreal-sdk-plugin/docs/steamIntegration.md

 For a further usage in the project, please refer to this [documentation](https://partner.steamgames.com/doc/home).

-Justice SDK need Steamworks SDK to login the user's if the launched from the Steam Launcher.
+Justice SDK needs Steamworks SDK to log the user in if it is launched from the Steam Launcher.
 The user will be logged in with their Steam account. **SteamManager** should be initialized to obtain the authentication ticket.
 The ticket is required as platform token.
 Here's the implementation of [login](../functions/#loginwithplatform) to game with Steam account.